sohail042414/fruits-test/README.md

 How to Set UP Project
 -------------------

- --Clone repository on you machine, where your local server can access/run code.
+Clone repository on you machine, where your local server can access/run code.

- -- Adjust your configuration files.
-(Database credentials) config/db.php -- Update email addresss in config/params.php '
+Adjust your configuration files.
+(Database credentials) config/db.php

+Update email addresss in config/params.php '

 ```
  return [